Karim Amer: Life and work

 In 2017, Amer teamed up with Angelina Jolie to produce Academy Award-nominated film The Breadwinner.
 In 2019, Amer also produced the Golden Globe-winning series Ramy on Hulu.
 The series went on to gain critical acclaim and was described as "an insightful and hilarious glimpse into the life of a Muslim American family."
 In the same year, Amer was an executive producer on the 2019 HBO documentary film Revolution Rent, which follows Andy Señor Jr. to Cuba as he stages a production of Jonathan Larson’s Rent, which marked the first American company of a Broadway musical there in more than half a century.

 Amer directed the first season of The Vow, a documentary series revolving around NXIVM and its leader Keith Raniere for HBO.
 The Washington Post, Entertainment Weekly, and The Los Angeles Times listed The Vow as one of the best series of 2020.

 In 2021, Amer produced the narrative film You Resemble Me, which premiered at the Venice Film Festival.
 The film was written and directed by his sister, Dina Amer.
 It won the Audience Award at the Red Sea International Film Festival.
 It also won an unprecedented four awards at REC Tarragona, including the CineClub Jury Prize, the Young Jury Prize and the Audience Award.

 In 2022, Amer directed alongside Fisher Stevens, The Lincoln Project focusing on the scandal-ridden organization of the same name for Showtime.

+In 2023, Amer directed and produced Defiant revolving around the Russian invasion of Ukraine, focusing on Dmytro Kuleba and others fighting Disinformation in the Russian invasion of Ukraine, which will had its world premiere at the 2023 Toronto International Film Festival in September 2023.

+In 2024, Amer directed the short film The Fake Mayor focusing on the effect of deepfakes in democracies, primarily focusing on an attack on Sadiq Khan for Zeteo.

+In 2025, Amer served as a producer on All That's Left Of You directed by Cherien Dabis, which will have its world premiere at the 2025 Sundance Film Festival.

 Amer and Noujaim are developing a TV series "aimed at challenging perceptions of the Arab world as portrayed by such shows as Homeland and Tyrant".
 In addition to his 2022 Amazon Prime Video documentary Flight/Risk, Amer is set to produce a limited series also about Boeing’s controversial 737 Max planes.
 The untitled project, which is now in early development at Amazon Studios, hails from Oscar-winning screenwriter Chris Terrio and is expected to star Jeremy Strong, who will headline and executive produce as well.